Westbrooke117/Last.fm-Timeline/README.md

 - Select any year to view from 2002 to now for any user

 ## Future Features 📝
-- Export album grids or other components as images
+- Export album grids or other components as images (in progress)
 - Add a share button to share content to r/last.fm on Reddit
-- Create a "mini timeline" summary of the user's year on last.fm
+- Create a "mini timeline" summary of the user's year on last.fm (in progress)
 - Show a month-by-month breakdown of an albums listening stats when clicking on one
 - Reduce number of API calls by caching album image urls
 - Implement lazy loading for images to prevent delayed image loading